chainflip-io/chainflip-eth-contracts/README.md

 ```

 The test should now pass, and the compiled bytecode will match what CI and mainnet produced.

+> **Note:** Stripping the CBOR suffix from the bytecode would make compilation environment-independent, but Etherscan and other block explorers rely on it to verify and display contract source code.
+For this reason we keep it and control the compilation path instead.

+> **Note:** An alternative is to pull the `build/` artifacts from CI and deploy without recompiling (either by pre-populating `build/` and getting Brownie to not recompile, or by manually crafting deployment transactions with the known bytecode).
+However, both of those options are prone to human error.

 ## Useful commands